Therapeutic Massage

 Because you’re recovering from injury

-An injury causes trauma locally, but can also throw the rest of your body out of balance.
-You may limp or develop pain in other areas compensating because of the injury.
-A massage helps you manage your symptoms and aids you in returning to a healthier pre-injury state.
+An injury causes trauma locally but can also throw the rest of your body out of balance.
+You may compensate by limping or developing pain somewhere else.
+A massage helps you manage your symptoms and aids you in returning to pre-injury status.
+Depending on the severity of the injury or if you've had surgery, it can take weeks, months, or even a year to recover fully.

 A therapeutic massage helps manage stiff and achy muscles, and is also valuable in supporting your emotional and mental health.